Healthcare and medical websites are top beneficiaries of SEO as their success mostly relies on how easily people find them online.

 The competition faced by industries after the evolution of the internet has not only touched the healthcare and medical niche but has also called for the digital marketing revolution.

 This means that Google is omnipotent in the search landscape, so it’s the one who sets the rules!

 All the rules set by Google are engraved in its Search Quality Rater Guidelines (SQRG).
 If you’re someone who manages healthcare and medical websites, the inferences within the 160-page SQRG document is vital for your success in the coming days.

 You may have already heard about the Google Medic Algorithm Update which was launched in August 2018 that took a clean sweep of the sites that didn’t comply with Google’s Quality Rater guidelines.

-The broad core algorithm update launched on March 2019 also had significant impact of healthcare sites.
+The broad core algorithm update launched in March 2019 also had a significant impact on healthcare sites.

 If you’re unaware of this update, let me give you a brief.
 The traffic of many healthcare and wellness websites across the world took a plunge in August after Google rolled out an incremental algorithm update.

 The confirmation of the same, unlike the usual scenario, was given by Google after furious chatters took to webmaster and blackhat forums.